Patechoc/patechoc.github.com/about/index.md

 Today I want to help liberate and illustrate data to improve everyone's life, empower people and improve governance.

-I believe in happiness at work and I am looking for mind blowing projects where I can develop/share my skills among great colleagues.
+I nurture happiness at work.
+I believe innovation comes from interests, autonomy and mastery: I look for mind blowing projects where I can develop/share my skills among great colleagues.

 I love coffee and fresh snow :)